CC28 - Graduate Certificate in Information Technology

 |Intake dates||March, July, November|

-Components of this course are delivered via distance education at some campuses.
+Components of this course are delivered via online study at some campuses.

 On completing the Graduate Certificate in Information Technology you will have increased your career advancement prospects and gained a competitive advantage over recent graduates.
 This course will allow you to pursue a career in a wide variety of roles including: